thathykalvac/assignment-1/README.md

 Have placed 3 buttons in the whole website 2 in the index page and 1 in contact page using "hero-btn" class.
 Where 2 buttons in index will lead to contact page and button in contact leads to the thank you page.

 ### Audio:
-An Audio has been placed in the "word from oue founder" section using <Audio> tag.
+An Audio has been placed in the "word from oue founder" section using "Audio" tag.

 ### Video:
-A video has been placed in the "what are smart homes section of website" using <video> tag.
+A video has been placed in the "what are smart homes section of website" using "video" tag.

 ### Header:
 Header has been used in the "header_sec" class of the website and the logo and the nav bar are placed in header.